DaveThornton/DaveThornton/README.md

 - 👀 I’m interested in Godot and arcade games
 - 🌱 I’m currently learning GD Script
 - 💞️ I’m looking to collaborate on my open source arcade game Robits
-- 📫 How to reach me  here
+- 📫 How to reach me Dave@RevThornton.com

 <!---
 DaveThornton/DaveThornton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.